-Any student achieving at least an upper second class performance at the first attempt in year 2 of the BSc (Hons) Mathematics course would also be considered for transfer to the MMath (Hons) Mathematics course, continuing in year 3.
+Advanced entry would normally be into year 2 of the BSc (Hons) Mathematics course, for which you would possess an appropriate qualification in Mathematics or an equivalent subject.
+This will normally be the completion of the first year of a University degree course elsewhere in the UK.
+Any student achieving at least 60% at the first attempt in year 2 of the BSc (Hons) Mathematics course would also be considered for transfer to the MMath (Hons) Mathematics course, continuing in year 3.